-This section describes the existing public services setting and the potential impacts from project implementation on the project site and its surrounding area.
+This section describes the existing public services setting and the potential impacts from project implementation on the project sites and their surrounding areas.

-The San José Fire Department provides fire protection to the project site.
-The San José Police Department provides police protection to the project site.
-While the project site is located within the San José Unified School District for elementary, middle, and high schools, no new housing or employment opportunities are proposed as part of the project, and therefore no school services would be provided to the project site.
-Similarly, while the City of San José Department of Parks, Recreation and Neighborhood Services owns and maintains parks in the project site's vicinity and provides community and recreational services within the City, no new housing or employment opportunities are proposed so these services would not be provided to the project site.
+The San José Fire Department provides fire protection to the project sites.
+The San José Police Department provides police protection to the project sites.
+While the project sites are located within the San José Unified School District for elementary, middle, and high schools, no new housing or employment opportunities are proposed as part of the project and, therefore, no school services would be provided to the project sites.
+Similarly, while the City of San José Department of Parks, Recreation and Neighborhood Services owns and maintains parks in the project sites vicinity and provides community and recreational services within the City, no new housing or employment opportunities are proposed so these services would not be provided to the project sites.

-Government Code Section 6599-65998
+Government Code Section 65995 through 65998

 California Government Code Section 65996 specifies that an acceptable method of offsetting a project's effect on the adequacy of school facilities is the payment of a school impact fee prior to the issuance of a building permit.
-Government Code Sections 65995 through 65998 set forth provisions for the payment of school impact fees from new development by "mitigating impacts on school facilities that occur as a result of the planning, use, or development of real property" (Government Code § 65996(a)).
-The legislation states that the payment of school impact fees "are hereby deemed to provide full and complete school facilities mitigation" under CEQA (Government Code § 65996(b)).
+Government Code Sections 65995-65998 set forth provisions for the payment of school impact fees from new development by "mitigating impacts on school facilities that occur as a result of the planning, use, or development of real property" (Section 65996(a)).
+The legislation states that the payment of school impact fees "are hereby deemed to provide full and complete school facilities mitigation" under CEQA Guidelines (Section 65996(b)).